Start Date

 • This program is accredited by the Australian Association of Social Workers

-• Study with a Top 5 university in Australia and No.1 university in SA for student satisfaction in Social Work3.
+• Study with a No.1 university in SA for student satisfaction in Social Work3.

 • Study a program ranked in the Top 10 in Australia for graduate skills in Social Work4